 WorldWideWeb code is put in the public domain.

-Mosaic web browser is the first web browser with a graphical user interface, created at the National Center for Supercomputing at the University of Illinois.
+Mosaic web browser is the first web browser with an intuitive graphical interface and allowing the display of images inline with text (instead of in a separate window).
+Created at the National Center for Supercomputing at the University of Illinois.

 WorldWideWeb is discontinued.